Chitto Jetha Bhayshunyo

 "Where the mind is without fear" (চিত্ত যেথা ভয়শূন্য) is a poem written by 1913 Nobel laureate Rabindranath Tagore before India's independence.
 It represents Tagore's vision of a new and awakened India.
-The original poem was published in 1910 and was included in the 1910 collection Gitanjali and, in Tagore's own translation, in its 1912 English edition.
+The original poem was published in 1910 in "Naivedya" and, in Tagore's own translation, in its 1912 English edition.
 "Where the mind is without fear" is the 35th poem of Gitanjali, and one of Tagore's most anthologised poems.

 It is an expression of the poet's reflective spirit and contains a simple prayer for his country, the India of pre-independence times.